mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

                 boundary : ["BC"]}
 ```

-The MindSpore Elec Dataset API combines different sampled data into a unified training dataset.
+MindSpore Elec provides a Dataset interface for combining different sampled data into a unified training dataset.

 ```python
 # create dataset for train